THIRD PARTY GREEN AND ENERGY CODE INSPECTIONS PROCESS

 - Material Selection Calculation

-The Construction Waste Management Summary may be completed on the GECS or emailed directly to email@example.com.
-All other documents should be submitted to firstname.lastname@example.org along with the associated permit number and address.
+The Construction Waste Management Summary may be completed on the GECS or emailed along with all other documents to your agency’s green building division point of contact or email@example.com.
+Please reference the project permit number and address on all communications.

 DCRA Quality Assurance